tentamera/exam-parser/README.md

     npm build
     ```

-4. The extension should be built to the `dist` folder.
-You can install this as a debug extension in Firefox.
+4. The extension should be built to `dist/` and `dist.zip`.
+You can install the directory as a debug extension in Firefox.